 Helping identify and care for infants and their parents, caregivers, and families |

-Prenatal exposure to alcohol, tobacco, and drugs may cause a spectrum of physical and developmental challenges related to growth, behavior, cognition, executive functioning, language, and achievement.1 Infants with prenatal exposure to opioids may experience Neonatal Abstinence Syndrome, a treatable pattern of effects that are associated with opioid withdrawal in newborns.
-In combination with other safety and risk factors, prenatal exposure can have implications for child welfare services involvement.
-A range of prevention, early intervention, and treatment efforts can mitigate negative outcomes for these infants, parents and their families.
-Examples of these strategies include early identification and engagement of pregnant women with SUDs in treatment and services, collaborative development and implementation of a Plan of Safe Care for the infant and family/caregiver, and early engagement into developmental services for identified infants and children.
-The intersection of pregnancy and substance use creates a need for a collaborative approach that brings health, substance use treatment, child welfare, and early childhood providers together to identify and provide intervention for the multifaceted needs of infants, parents, caregivers, and family members.
+Prenatal exposure, along with other safety and risk factors, can have implications for child welfare services involvement.
+A range of prevention, early intervention, and treatment efforts can reduce negative outcomes for these infants, parents, and families.
+Examples of these strategies include early identification, comprehensive assessment, and engagement of pregnant persons with a substance use disorder in treatment and services, collaborative development and implementation of a Plan of Safe Care, and early engagement into developmental services for identified infants and children.

 CFF ACTIVITIES